BillyDoesDev/fast-image-rotation-aarch64/README.md

 # fast-image-rotation-aarch64
-haha rotation go brrr
+A fast, parallel image rotation algorithm, based on DLR.

-## Setting up the dev environment
+## Setting up the dev environment for arrch64

 Install deps</br>
 **For Arch Linux:**